 The Primary Health Care Performance Initiative catalyzes improvements in primary health care through better measurement and knowledge sharing

-To improve primary health care, adequate funding and data are critical.
+To improve primary health care (PHC), adequate funding and data are critical.
 Many countries have identified primary health care as an urgent priority, but they lack comprehensive data to pinpoint specific weaknesses, understand their causes, and strategically direct resources to address the areas of greatest need.

-- Availability of effective PHC services — Are PHC facilities functioning, with workers who are motivated, competent, and equipped to provide PHC services?
+- Availability of effective PHC services: Are PHC facilities functioning well, with workers who are motivated, competent, and equipped to provide PHC services?

-- People-centered care — Does the system offer the well-established key functions of PHC including, first contact accessibility (from the user perspective), coordination, comprehensiveness, continuity, and safety?
+- People-centered care: Does the system offer the well-established key functions of PHC including first contact accessibility, coordination, comprehensiveness, continuity, and safety?

-- Organization and Management — Does the system appropriately organize and manage important elements of PHC delivery, including team-based care, supportive supervision, population health management, and use of information systems that aid in monitoring services and continually improve quality?
+- Organization and Management: Does the system appropriately organize and manage important elements of PHC delivery, including team-based care, supportive supervision, population health management, and use of information systems that aid in monitoring services and continually improving quality?

 With better information on how PHC services get delivered, countries and their development partners can understand where change will have the biggest impact.

-The Primary Health Care Performance Initiative (PHCPI) is a new partnership that brings together country policymakers, health system managers and other development partners to catalyze improvements in primary health care in low- and middle-income countries through better measurement, knowledge-sharing, and deploying data for improvement.
+The Primary Health Care Performance Initiative (PHCPI), launched in 2015, is a partnership that brings together country policymakers, health system managers, advocates and other development partners to catalyze improvements in primary health care in low- and middle-income countries through better measurement, knowledge-sharing, and deploying data for improvement.

-- provide a platform for countries to make data actionable, share lessons and best practices.
+- Provide a platform for countries to make data actionable and share lessons and best practices.

-Photo: A child receives polio drops during routine immunization outside the Anganwadi Centre in Roti Mushahari village, Saharsa district, Bihar, India. © Gates Foundation
+Photo: A child receives polio drops during routine immunization outside the Anganwadi Centre in Roti Mushahari village, Saharsa district, Bihar, India.
+Credit: Gates Foundation